catseye/The-Dossier/article/Perspective on Text Adventures.md

 likely the former.
 I think I had known about text adventures before playing one; possibly I had read about them in a magazine.

-These two games were both very influential for me, but of particular influence was the Usborne book [Write your own Adventure Programs for your Microcomputer][].
+These two games were both very influential on me, but of particular influence was the Usborne book [Write your own Adventure Programs for your Microcomputer][].
-(It was probably partly responsible for setting me off in the direction of programming languages, too, because it describes how to write a simple one-or-two word parser for an adventure game.)
+It was probably also partly responsible for setting me off in the direction of programming languages, because it describes how to write a simple one-or-two word parser for a text adventure.

-And, once again on the point of nomenclature, I'd like to note that this book was a frustratingly difficult object to find again in adulthood, because I was convinced that it had the term "text adventure" in its title, when it in fact does not, it has the term "adventure program" which is not something anyone, as far as I know, ever calls them.
+And, once again on the point of nomenclature, I'd like to note that this book was frustratingly difficult to find again in adulthood, because I was convinced that it had the term "text adventure" in its title, when it in fact does not;
+it has the term "adventure program" which is not something anyone, as far as I know, ever calls them.

-That wasn't the only idiosyncratic thing about this book.
+That isn't the only idiosyncratic thing about this book.
 It claims, surprisingly strongly, that the map of the territory through which the player travels in the game must be a dense two-dimensional array.
 "Haunted House" (which was the type-in adventure which appeared in the book and which the bulk of the book was dedicated to analyzing), for example, had 64 locations in an 8-by-8 grid.
-Further, the book claimed that if you wanted to do a 3-dimensional map, you'd need a 3-dimensional array, and that this takes a lot of memory ("48K is probably the minimum to make it worthwhile").
+Further, the book claimed that if you wanted to model a 3-dimensional world, you'd need a 3-dimensional array, and that this takes a lot of memory ("48K is probably the minimum to make it worthwhile").

 This did not jibe with my experience, even at the time.
-The games I had played had very irregular maps that would not comfortably fit in a grid, and which had one-way routes and up-and-down routes and even "bendy" routes (where west and south are "opposite directions", for example.)
+The games I had played had quite irregular maps that would not comfortably fit in a grid, and which had one-way routes and up-and-down routes and even "bendy" routes (where west and south are "opposite directions", for example.)